rbonatuvic/shib-idp-ui/docs/CUSTOMIZATIONS.md

 It is highly recommended that a WAR overlay be used to prevent changing the version fingerprint.
 Overlay methods exist for both Maven ([https://maven.apache.org/plugins/maven-war-plugin/overlays.html]) and Gradle ([https://github.com/scalding/gradle-waroverlay-plugin]) projects.

+## Sample Customization

+For an example of a customization, refer to the `pac4j-module` in the project source.
+This module overrides the delivered authentication method to provide a simple SAML authentication method.
+Along with code changes required, it also shows how one would tie it together using a Docker image.

+## Use Cases and Strategies

+TBD